Tazinho/snakecase/README.md

 ## [1] "THIS_Is_HOW_I_Am_PARSED!"
 ```

 Be aware that automatic case conversion depends on the input string and it is recommended to verify the results.
-So you might want to pipe these into `dput()` (and hardcode name changes instead of blindly trusting to\_any\_case's output)
+So you might want to pipe these into `dput()` (and hardcode name changes instead of blindly trusting `to_any_case()`'s output)

 ``` r
 dput(to_any_case("SomeBAdInput"))